-Hypertension, otherwise known as high blood pressure, makes us more susceptible to coronary heart disease, strokes and kidney disease.
-People who are overweight and do not get much exercise are at much higher risk of having high blood pressure.
+Hypertension, or high blood pressure, makes us more susceptible to coronary heart disease, strokes and kidney disease.
+People who are overweight and do not get much exercise are at a higher risk of high blood pressure.

-Blood pressure can be treated without drugs (always see your doctor first) if a person is willing to change their lifestyle and diet.
+If a person is willing to change their lifestyle and diet, blood pressure can be treated without drugs (always see your doctor first).
 In societies where salt is limited, hypertension is rare.
-Too much caffeine, alcohol and smoking when combined with high blood pressure, can significantly increase the chances of suffering heart disease or stroke.
+Too much caffeine, alcohol and smoking, combined with high blood pressure, can significantly increase the chances of heart disease or stroke.

 Stress is a significant factor in hypertension.
 Chemicals such as adrenaline and noradrenaline are released into the bloodstream, increasing heart rate, breathing and blood pressure.
-It is known as the ‘fight or flight’ response, and in the Stone Age when the hunter had to sprint to get out of danger, the adrenaline gave him the energy to do this.
+It is known as the “fight or flight” response, and in the Stone Age when the hunter had to sprint to get out of danger, the adrenaline gave him the energy to do this.
 It also causes the blood to thicken and clot more quickly to help with any injuries he might incur.
-We dont face the same sort of dangers as Stone Age man.
-Still, our stressful lifestyles, stimulants such as caffeine, alcohol and smoking cause our bodies to react in the same way, resulting in not only hypertension but some other degenerative diseases including coronary heart disease, osteoporosis and diabetes.
+We dont face the same sort of dangers as Stone Age men.
+Still, our stressful lifestyles, stimulants such as caffeine, alcohol and smoking cause our bodies to react the same way, resulting in hypertension and other degenerative diseases, including coronary heart disease, osteoporosis and diabetes.

 Food intolerance test of 208 ingredients

-Remove completely sodium-based salt as there appears to be a clear link between the use of salt and hypertension.
-Be aware that takeaway meals, shop-bought biscuits and pies, meals you eat out and any processed food are often high in salt.
+Eradicate sodium-based salt, as there appears to be a clear link between the use of salt and hypertension.
+Be aware that takeaway meals, shop-bought biscuits and pies, meals you eat out, and any processed food are often high in salt.
 Use potassium or magnesium-based salt such as Solo (available from health food shops).

-Blood pressure usually drops by up to 20 points when patients eliminated all caffeine.
+When patients eliminate all caffeine, blood pressure usually drops by up to 20 points.
 Consider caffeine in chocolate as well as tea and coffee.

 If substituting with decaffeinated coffee, use an organic brand.

-Sugar is also a problem as it turns to hard fat in the body if not used up during exercise.
+Sugar is also problematic as it turns into hard fat if not used during exercise.

-If patients eliminated all of the above and there is still a tendency towards high blood pressure, then consider an allergy or food intolerance should, especially if there is also a migraine problem.
+If patients eliminate all of the above and there is still a tendency towards high blood pressure, then consider an allergy or food intolerance, especially if there is also a migraine problem.

 Potassium is needed to help lower blood pressure.
-It is essential to consult a doctor if you got a prescription for a potassium diuretic before consuming more fruit than usual, or when making any changes to your diet.
+It is essential to consult a doctor if you have a prescription for a potassium diuretic before consuming more fruit than usual or when making any changes to your diet.